leejo/leejo.github.io/_posts/2020-08-14-the_market_for_discontinued_film.md

 I'm down to my last 35 boxes of Fuji FP-100c, having sold 50 or so boxes and shot some of the film.
 I'm not a fan of it, as I've already explained, so I might sell it all and put the funds towards buying a digital back for my Hasselblad.

+**Update: October 2023**

+I ended up selling all of the film over a 6 month period for a total of 6,500.- CHF.
+A profit of 3,710.- CHF.
+I *did* end up buying a <a href="/2021/05/31/hasselblad_reality/">digital back for my Hasselblad</a> with those funds, which three years later I sold at a loss of 4,000.- CHF (reasons explained in the linked post).
+Easy come, easy go.

 <hr />

 [^1]: At the time or writing, and during that time it went up from 60.- CHF a box to about 90.- CHF a box.